 "After ten amazing years, Mad.
 Sq.
-Art has entered a new phase of programming with our first-ever touring commission.
-Orly Genger's Red, Yellow and Blue is very dear to us as the piece, while site-specific, does not begin and end with us here in the Flatiron district.
-This October, the installation will travel up the eastern seaboard, touching base with locations from which its materials are supplied, and be on view at the deCordova Sculpture Park and Museum where it will be reimaged and reshaped to reflect deCordova's own distinct environment.
-We are thrilled to have commissioned a new work by Orly and are delighted that Red, Yellow and Blue will be see by new audiences as it travels.
+Art is entering a new phase of its programming with the first-ever commission to tour outside of Madison Square Park.
+The commission of Orly Genger's Red, Yellow and Blue is very dear to us as the work, while site-specific, will not begin and end within the park, but will travel up the eastern seaboard, touching base with locations from which its materials are supplied, to land on view at the deCordova Sculpture Park and Museum.
+There, it will be reimaged and reshaped to reflect deCordova's own distinct space.
+We are thrilled to have commissioned a new work by Orly and are delighted that Red, Yellow and Blue will be the first to represent the program outside of New York City."